alvarogarcia7/blog_source/source/_posts/2015-05-04-does-software-improve-rot-or-rust.markdown

   * Kept in use and working knowledge spread among the users
   * Have its defects fixed

+With software, on the other hand, you can always ask your users what is the general feeling about the software, what could be improved.
+Some of the requests won't be technically possible, some others might not offer a good enough return on investment (ROI) but others might be doable.
+It is in this aspect that software can improve with time.

 Let's see what kind of comparison we can set between software an While trying to create an analogy